 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Revitive review: is it worth it, and how do other circulation boosters compare?
+Revitive Circulation Booster review: is it worth it, and how do other circulation improvers compare?

-We test out Revitive and cheaper rivals – and examine the scientific research on their effectiveness – to find out
+We test out the Revitive Circulation Booster range vs cheaper rivals, and examine the evidence on their effectiveness, to help you decide

 Stephanie LoweSenior writer